wonjaek36/dotfiles/README.md

 ## Communication Tools
 ### Notion
-Unofficial Linux app for Notion.so
+Unofficial Linux app for Notion.so.

 **Installation**
 ```